GaijinEntertainment/daScript/doc/source/stdlib/detail/builtin.rst

 .. |function_annotation-builtin-no_lint| replace:: indicates that the lint pass should be skipped for the specific function

 .. |function_annotation-builtin-sideeffects| replace:: indicates that the function should be treated as if it has side-effects. for example it will not be optimized out

+.. |function_annotation-builtin-pinvoke| replace:: indicates that the function is a pinvoke function, and will be called via pinvoke machinery

 .. |function_annotation-builtin-run| replace:: ensures that the function is always evaluated at compilation time